-My life is busy and if it comes down to my run or cross training, I’m always going to run!
+My life is busy and if it comes down to my run or strength training, I’m always going to run!

 I hate the gym.

 Admit it, at least one of statements have passed your lips since becoming a runner!

 Personally, I used every single one of those for many years to avoid strength training, let alone pre-hab or stretching!!
-Sure I would do yoga here and there or remember to hoist up a weight once in awhile, but what it lacked: CONSISTENCY.
+Sure I would do yoga here and there or remember to hoist up a weight once in awhile, but it lacked: CONSISTENCY.

 I’ve heard many folks lately say that we should stop calling it cross training for runners and just call it training.
 Fair enough, if you really want to run right on in to old age, then you need to do more than run.